hpluska/APCompSciA/projects/DanceParty/README.md

 - [ ] Document your code thoroughly as you go with comments
 - [ ] Complete the required README using specified guidelines

-# Grade your project before submitting
+## Grade and Submit your Project

 - [ ] Before you submit your project, grade your project against the criteria below.
 	[DancePartyRubric.md](DancePartyRubric.md)
 - [ ] Submit your project using the following guidelines (TBA)